Update #2 on 1930 house in Northern MA (adding many kinds of exterior insulation all at the same time!)

 So now we are ready to build our walls back up using the following strategy:

-1) on the walls with original siding intact, we will simply cover the siding with foam board.
+1) on the walls with original sheathing intact, we will simply cover the boards with foam board.
+These are 1″ x 8″ rough-hewn boards.
 The material of choice is reclaimed 2″ polyiso, which is available locally for about $16.50 a full sheet including the cost of renting a vehicle to pick it up.
-It will be attached with foam board fasteners and screwed into the pine siding, before furring is applied and screwed into wall studs.
+It will be attached with foam board fasteners and screwed into the pine sheathing, before furring is applied and screwed into wall studs.